Hermenegildo García (footballer): Footballing career

 Hermenegildo was a pioneer in some sports activities and artistic manifestations in the province of Soria, such as football, playing for Athletic Club of Bilbao between 1903 and 1909.
 In the 1904 Copa del Rey Final, Athletic were declared winners after their opponents, Club Español de Madrid, failed to turn up.
-He was then a pivotal player in the Athletic side that reached the final of the Copa del Rey three times in a row between 1905 and 1907, however, they all ended in losses at the hands of Madrid FC.
+He was then a pivotal player in the Athletic side that reached the final of the Copa del Rey three consecutive seasons (1905 to 1907), however, they all ended in losses at the hands of Madrid FC.
 In 1907, the best players from Athletic and Unión Vizcaino came together to form Bizcaya, which was specially created to take part in the 1907 Copa del Rey, and García was elected into the team's 11, featuring alongside the likes of Juan Arzuaga, the Sena brothers (Miguel and Alfonso) and José Irízar, and he netted two goals in the tournament to help his side reach the final, which ended in a loss to Madrid thanks to a late goal from Manuel Prast.

 When he moved to spend the winters in Madrid, he was the founder, midfielder, and captain of Atlético Madrid, a team in which he stood out as one of the best players.
 In addition to being a footballer, he also practiced other sports such as handball, mountaineering or swimming, and he was the first athlete to swim across the Laguna Negra de Urbión.